-A delicious and puffy Dutch Baby Pancake (German pancake) Recipe that is so simple to make, you will be making this at every brunch gathering!
+A delicious and puffy German Pancake (Dutch baby pancake) recipe that is so simple, you’ll be making this at every brunch gathering!
+It’s sweet, fruity, and scrumptious.

 And while you’re at it, be sure to serve this huge skillet pancake along with our quiche Lorraine or vegetable loaded frittata.